Rahios/Sectraplugin_Frontend/README.md

 - **Docker & Docker Compose**: For managing containers and orchestrating services.
 - **Nginx**: To serve web files and handle HTTPS requests.

+## Deployed Application
+The webapp is deployed on the following URL : [https://vlbeltbsectra.hevs.ch/] (https://vlbeltbsectra.hevs.ch/)

 ## Project Architecture

 Below is the overall architecture of the Sectra Pacs Plugin, including both the frontend and backend components: